MightyHasu/ExcelTest/README.md

 Excel file generator

-The project is written in C# and the goal is to make a Console applicatio that generates an Excel file with name scores.xlsx.
+The project is written in C# and the goal is to make a Console application that generates an Excel file with name scores.xlsx.
 The sheet is populated with 100 rows of randomly generated data.
 I have used Microsoft Excel 14.0 Object library.
 I have created a class Excel for handling the operations with the Excel file (create, edit, save, close).